Shahana-rifkhan/R-and-F-Web-Application/README.md

 # R-and-F-Web-Application
 R-and-F-Web-Application is a showcase management system developed to display all the products of a garment factory.
+This client project provides an intuitive and user-friendly interface for potential customers to explore the full range of garments offered by the factory.
+The project can be viewed at the following link: [`R-and-F Web Application`](https://randfbrand.com/).